Tel Lachish is associated with the Biblical city of Lachish. And in the Kingdom of Judah, Lachish was second in importance only to Jerusalem.

 Note: the distance between Tel Azekah and Tel Lachish is about 17 km, and Tel Azekah is closer to Jerusalem.

-As you continue with the trail from the city gate, you will see the remains of the royal palace (POI #5 on the map) to your left.
+As you continue with the trail from the city gate, you will see the remains of the royal palace (point of interest #5 on the map) to your left.

 The palace apparently served as the seat of the city’s governor, representing the king of Judah.
-The huge palace complex from the time of King Hezekiah extended over more than 12.5 dunams (1.25 hectares) and included a large courtyard, a central structure, and auxiliary structures that served as storerooms or stables.
+The huge palace complex from the time of King Hezekiah extended over more than 12.5 dunams (1.25 hectares).
+It included a large courtyard, a central structure, and auxiliary structures that served as storerooms or stables.

 From the central structure, which covered 2.5 dunams (0.25 hectares), only the foundation survived.
 The palace hosted visiting kings, and it may be assumed that King Amaziah (who ruled Judah between 798 and 769 BCE) fled here from Jerusalem and was murdered here.